python-tester/Mind-mapping/README.md

-# Mind-mapping
+# python-Mind-mapping
-#Summarize the article when I saw the video
+#Summarize the python basic grammar  when I saw the book
+#just incluled some easy grammar，for novice reference